vtisnado/react-native-mobx-example/README.md

 3. run `npm install babel-plugin-transform-class-properties --save`
 4. run `npm install babel-plugin-transform-decorators-legacy --save`

 Finally run `react-native run-android` to see the project in the emulator.
+Additional details can be found in the source code.

 ![Alt text](/react-native-mobx-example-screenshot.png?raw=true "React Native Mobx example")